Skip to content

 Default 2

-The number of consecutive failed health checks required to consider the target unhealthy.
+The number of consecutive failed health check requests required to consider the target unhealthy.
 Must be between 2 and 10.

 loadBalancer.ports